 Consent of the Governed

 Most Americans think of the United States as a democracy and profess a belief in the legitimacy of democracy as a political system.
-But, scratch beneath the surface and one finds a wide variety of views about what that means.
+But, peer beneath the surface and one finds a wide variety of views about what that means.
 Democracy has been understood to represent a broad range of values from intellectual freedom and economic justice to moral and civilized integrity.
 Some Americans prefer to describe the United States as a constitutional republic or union, rather than as a democracy.

 Sociologist and social historian Robert Nisbet describes democracy as, “fundamentally, a theory and structure of political power.
 The historical root of democracy, as distinguished from liberalism which is historically a theory of immunity from power, is the proposition that the legitimacy of all political power arises from, and only from, the consent of the governed, the people.
 Lincoln’s famous definition of democracy as government of, by, and for the people cannot be improved upon either as a moral idea or as a historical description.
 And it is as right and as institutionally relevant today as it was in Lincoln’s day.
 But with respect to the ‘people’, as with the ‘individual,’ everything depends upon the practical, cultural contexts in which we choose to regard the people.”[i]

 Two very different ways to regard “the people” were described in Chapter 7.[ii]
 The difference between the two, writes Nisbet, “is decisive in any political theory of democracy.
 The ‘will of the people’ is one thing, substantively when it is conceived in purely political terms as arising from a vast aggregate of socially separated, politically integrated individuals.
 It is something very different when it is conceived in terms of the social unities and cultural traditions in which political, like all other, judgments are actually formed and reinforced.”